In this mega web-article:

 Also, there’s a greater chance that name variations will appear on the certificates that link to your ancestor and these must be justified.
 However, the likelihood of success becomes easier if an ancestor in the family lineage before you applies for citizenship first.

-In the event that your citizen ancestor’s Greek registration certificates are unlocatable, you have an option to provide documents that demonstrate without a doubt that your ancestor was of Greek background.
+In the event that your citizen ancestor’s Greek registration certificates are unlocatable, there’s a possibility that you might succeed in providing documents that demonstrate without a doubt that your ancestor was of Greek background.

 Applying for Greek citizenship via your ancestor’s Greek background (with no municipal registration certificates):

-You can prove your ancestor’s “Greekness” using alternative documents if the municipal registration certificate/s can’t be found or never existed because the ancestor was not born or registered in Greece.
+These types of applications are rare and it’s difficult to succeed.
+You must be able to prove your ancestor’s “Greekness” using alternative documents if the municipal registration certificate/s can’t be found or never existed because the ancestor was not born or registered in Greece.

-Also, you must adequately demonstrate that you live with “Greekness” in your life and provide documents that strongly support this.
-For example, being able to speak Greek would greatly help the application.
+Also, you must adequately demonstrate that you live with a high level of “Greekness” in your life and provide documents that strongly support this.
+For example, being able to speak Greek would normally be required.

 Greek citizenship application scenarios – short- and long-term implications: